e2eSolutionArchitect/academy/bootcamp/datascience/5-days-datascience.md

 ## Project Submission
 - An industry standard project will be assigned on the first day of the training program.
 It can be team-based or individual.
 - Candidates have to submit the project one day before the final day of the program.
-- Document and submit the project as per the guideline mentioned [here]
+- Document and submit the project as per the guidelines mentioned [here]
 - Feedback, Comments, and grading will be shared and discussed during the last class of the program.

 ## Program Agenda: